IRS Forms

 • Binding written contracts must be enforceable and cannot cap damages below 5 percent of the contract price.
 Multiple contracts are allowed.

-• Recapture uses a five‑year lookback with a last‑in, first‑out approach.
+• Recapture uses a three‑year lookback with a last‑in, first‑out approach.
 Track leaked tons, document events, and report recapture in the year identified.

 • Elective pay under 6417 and transferability under 6418 apply to many 45Q projects placed in service after 2022 and require pre‑filing registration if you use those options.